-Proposal Title: Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds Expenditure Proposal s - Downtown Parking Maintenance District Franklin Square Mall - Eliminate Operation of Two Water Fountains This proposal eliminates the funding to support the two water fountains at the Franklin Square Mall that operate on a daily basis, resulting in the shut down of these fountains.
-The reduction of \$10,400 is 18% of the Parking Maintenance District's contractual services budget of \$56,975.
+Proposal Title: Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds Expenditure Proposals s - Downtown Parking Maintenance District Franklin Square Mall - Eliminate Operation of Two Water Fountains This proposal eliminates the funding to support the two water fountains at the Franklin Square Mall that operate on a daily basis, resulting in the shut down of these fountains.
+The annual ongoing reduction of \$10,400 is 18% of the Parking Maintenance District's contractual services budget of \$56,975.
+In the current fiscal year, the reduction totals \$3,000 based on a March 2021 implementation.
 It may be expensive to restart the water fountains in the future based on the experience following the end of the 2011-2017 drought.
-A transfer from the General Fund to the Downtown Parking Maintenance District Fund supports this cost.
-With this action, \$10,400 can be transferred back to the General Fund.
-(10,400) (10,400) Franklin Square Mall - Reduce Sweeping Services This proposal reduces the City's maintenance support at the Franklin Mall by cutting the frequency of sweeping sidewalks and parking lots at Franklin Square Mall from 6 days/week to 3 days/week.
+There will be a corresponding reduction to the transfer from the General Fund to the Downtown Parking Maintenance District Fund that supports this cost.
+(3,000) (10,400) Franklin Square Mall - Reduce Sweeping Services This proposal reduces the City's maintenance support at the Franklin Mall by cutting the frequency of sweeping sidewalks and parking lots at Franklin Square Mall from 6 days/week to 3 days/week.
+This action assumes a March 2021 implementation.
 With this cut there would be increased amount of debris around Franklin Mall.
 There is no specific contractual requirement in maintaining the Franklin Square Mall.
-A transfer from the General Fund to the Downtown Parking Maintenance District Fund supports this cost.
-With this action, \$9,000 can be transferred back to the General Fund.
-(9,000) (9,000) Transfer to the General Fund The proposal transfers the savings from the two cost reduction proposals discussed above to the General Fund that supports these expenditures.
-19,400 19,400 Total Expenditure Pro posals - Downtown Parking Maintenance District 0.00 - -
+There will be a corresponding reduction to the transfer from the General Fund to the Downtown Parking Maintenance District Fund that supports this cost.
+(3,000) (9,000) Transfer to the General Fund The proposal transfers the savings from the two cost reduction proposals discussed above to the General Fund that supports these expenditures.
+6,000 19,400 Total Expenditure Prop oosals - Downtown Parking Maintenance District 0.00 - -

 Proposal Title: Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds Revenue Proposals - \ /ehicle Replacement Fund Reduction in Interdepartmental Revenue from Vehicle Replacement Amortization This proposal reduces the interdepartmental charges to the General Fund departments for the amortization of their replacement vehicles.
 Fleet management is continuing efforts to right size the fleet which allows for the reduction in rates.
 With this change, the total revenue would be reduced from \$3,458,289 to \$3,100,289.
 There will be an associated reduction to the departmental internal service fund expense and translates to savings in the General Fund of \$358,000.
-(358,000) - Total Revenue Propos als - Vehicle Replacement Fund 0.00 (358,000) - Expenditure Proposals s - Vehicle Replacement Fund Reduction in Vehicle Replacements - Ending Fund Balance This action reduces the ending fund balance to offset the reduction to the interdepartmental revenue rates charged to departments.
-There is sufficient fund balance to offset the revenue reduction while staff continues to evaluate potential expenditure reductions to offset the loss of revenue.
+(358,000) - Total Revenue Propos als - Vehicle Replacement Fund 0.00 (358,000) - Expenditure Proposal s - Vehicle Replacement Fund Reduction in Vehicle Replacements - Ending Fund Balance This action reduces the ending fund balance to offset the reduction to the interdepartmental revenue rates charged to departments.
+There is sufficient fund balance to offset the revenue reduction, and staff will continue to evaluate potential expenditure reductions to offset the loss of revenue.
 (358,000) - Total Expenditure Pro posals - Vehicle Replacement Fund 0.00 (358,000) -